nightbot/docs/commands/variables/psn.md

 Title: PSN
 */

-You can utilize the PSN variable to create commands that import trophy stats from your PSN profile.
+You can use the PSN variable to create commands that display trophy information about a specific PSN profile.

 ## Usage